Aysha-skhan/Unix-Custom-Shell/README.md

 1. **Command Execution**:
    - Executes single commands or applications from the shell with argument support.
    - Supports running commands in the background using `&` at the end.
+   - Can use arrow keys to move among previous commands.

 2. **History Management**:
    - Maintains a history of the last 10 commands using a circular buffer.